Santos FC: Early years: 1912–1935

 The club's first practice match took place on 23 June 1912 at the Villa Macuco field, against a local club called Thereza.
 Santos won 2–1.
 The first Santista goal was scored by Anacleto Ferramenta da Silva, with Geraule Moreira Ribeiro adding another one later on.
 The first official match took place on 15 September of that same year, beating Santos Athletic Club 3–2.
 Arnaldo Silveira, one of the original founders of Santos, scored the first official goal of the club.
-The Alvinegro Praiano took part in their first Campeonato Paulista in 1913, being thrashed 8–2 by Germânia on 1 June.
+The Alvinegro Praiano [pt:Black & White Beach] took part in their first Campeonato Paulista in 1913, being thrashed 8–2 by Germânia on 1 June.
 Although Santos earned their first victory against Corinthians, a 3–6 away win at the Parque Antárctica (now known as the Estádio Palestra Itália), the 5–1 and 6–1 thumpings that Santos suffered at the hands of SC Internacional and Americano, respectively, and the high cost of travel, forced the team to abandon the tournament and make much needed improvements.

 However, in 1913 the Campeonato Santista was first played, with the Alvinegro earning their first ever title after winning all six matches, scoring 35 goals and conceding only seven.
 In 1914, due to an internal financial crisis, Santos only played friendly matches, winning all seven of them.
 In 1915, Santos changed their name temporarily to União Futebol Clube in order to compete in another city tournament due to budgeting reasons.
 Even so, Santos still went on to earn another title, their second in three years.
 With economic stability on hand, the Vila Belmiro sports park was inaugurated on 12 October 1916.
 That same year, Santos returned to compete in another Campeonato Paulista finishing in a much-improved 5th place.